xue362/Chat-Gender-Classifier/README.md

 ## Dataset
 -  Training data were collected from part of my wechat logs, which is worth noting that it can be inaccurate when predicting
--  The dataset will NOT be made public due to privacy issue
+-  The dataset will **NOT** be made public due to privacy issue

 ## Additional Notes
-- Part, if not all of this project was developed with assistance from AI
+- Part, if not all, of this project was developed with AI